whad-team/whad-client/doc/source/ble/index.rst

 Initiate a connection to a BLE device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the :class:`whad.domain.ble.connector.central.Central` class to create a
+Use the :class:`whad.ble.connector.central.Central` class to create a
 BLE central device and initiate a connection to a BLE peripheral device.

 .. code-block:: python

     from whad import UartDevice
-    from whad.domain.ble import Central
+    from whad.ble import Central

     # Create a central device
     central = Central(UartDevice('/dev/ttyUSB0'))